NavinSuresh/NavinSuresh/README.md

 Welcome to my GitHub!

-I’m a **Data Analyst & Aspiring BI Developer** with a strong foundation in financial services and a passion for turning raw data into powerful business insights.
+I’m a **Data Analyst & Aspiring BI Architect** with a strong foundation in financial services and a passion for turning raw data into powerful business insights.

 ---